jozefg/blog/posts/2013-08-23-blog-re-init.markdown

   * Nice, painless editing
   * Easy customization

 Using Bitbucket, it's trivial to use mercurial on my blog.
+Now I have a full revision history of every edit I make to my posts.
+No more losing my last 4 paragraphs because my laptop died.

 It also means that I can (and am!) typing this post in Emacs.
 Personally I like markdown so I can use Markdown and Flyspell modes for writing blog posts!

 Finally, I really don't enjoy the process of trying to customize Blogger.
 For example adding syntax highlighting for Haskell was an uphill battle from the start and 9 months of blogging later, I'm still not happy with the results.
+Adding the equivalent in Hakyll took me 10 minutes.

 My only problems now are